Revised

 Clinical disease

 Clinical disease occurs once the level of infection reaches a point where significant red blood cell destruction occurs.
 As previously mentioned, symptoms may include elevated temperature, depression, pale mucous membranes, jaundice, abortion, and death loss and depends on the severity of the anemia.
-Mortality rates of 1% to 5%, and occasionally higher, have been reported.
+Mortality rates of 1% to 5%, and occasionally much higher, have been reported.
 Young calves or females in late gestation or early lactation are more likely to be clinically affected but it is important to note, that many infected cattle never show symptoms at all.
 It has been suggested that once the first clinical case is seen in a herd, a large percentage of the animals may already be infected.

 Carrier state